🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 From the mirror on the wall, I caught my reflection.
 My fair skin had that pre-meltdown glow that made me look like a porcelain doll about to shatter.
 Green eyes narrowed, freckles scattered across my nose and cheeks, and wavy, shoulder-length strawberry-blonde hair.

-At thirty-two, I should’ve mastered the art of looking composed during magical emergencies.
+At thirty-four, I should’ve mastered the art of looking composed during emergencies.
 At least my blue dress was unscorched.
-Tiny victories for a neat freak brewing her way through a fire hazard.
+Small victory for a neat freak brewing her way through a fire hazard.

 My aunt materialized beside me in a burgundy cardigan and murderously pointy flats, her lips pursed as if she were about to critique a third-grade spelling bee.
 She fluffed her short curls, the color of chili powder.